Decontamination of Mutual Contamination Models: Algorithms for the Population Case

-Next, we turn to the multi-sample generalization of $\kappa^*$, which we call the multi-sample $\kappa^*$ operator. \begin{defn} Given distributions $F_0, \ldots, F_K$, define $\kappa^*(F_0 \, | \, F_1, \ldots, F_K) =$
+Next, we turn to the multi-sample generalization of $\kappa^*$, which we call the multi-sample $\kappa^*$ operator. \begin{defn} Given distributions $F_0, \ldots, F_K$, define

-\end{defn} There is always a $G$ achieving the max, i.e., $\kappa^*$ is well-defined (see Lemma \ref{A_1}).
-However, the $G$ is not necessarily unique.
-Any $G$ attaining the maximum is called a \emph{solution} of $\kappa^*(F_0 \, | \, F_1, \ldots, F_K)$.
+\end{defn} \citet{blanchard2014} establish the equivalence in line \eqref{multisample_kappa}, as well as Lemma \ref{A_1}, which shows that the outer maximum is always attained at some $\bmu \in \si_K$, i.e., $\kappa^*$ is well-defined.
+Although there is always a $G$ achieving the max, it is not necessarily unique.
+Any $G$ attaining the maximum is called a \emph{maximizer} of $\kappa^*(F_0 \, | \, F_1, \ldots, F_K)$.
 The algorithm $\sol$($F_0 \, | \, \set{F_1, \ldots, F_K}$) returns one of these $G$ (see Algorithm \ref{multi_kappa_sol}).
 If $G$ is unique, we call $G$ the \emph{multi-sample residue of $F_0$ with respect to $\set{F_1, \ldots, F_K}$}.
-Under our proposed sufficient conditions, certain residues are shown to exist, and our decontamination mehtods compute such residues via Algorithm \ref{multi_kappa_sol}.
+Under our proposed sufficient conditions, certain residues are shown to exist, and our decontamination methods compute such residues via Algorithm \ref{multi_kappa_sol}.
+In Section \ref{multiclass_classification_alg}, we discuss Lemma \ref{2_blanchard2014}, which establishes useful conditions under which a multi-sample residue exists and is equal to one of the vertices of $\si_L$.